8x8c/8x8c/README.md

 ![a1500x500](https://github.com/user-attachments/assets/b76d2b1b-d314-4dce-85f2-b5869673db7d)

  Objectively, for today,  Rust is god.
-You either want the best or you do not.
-Learn to discern!

  If you are interested in rust encryption apps, save the following html code to your pc and use it for reference.